SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.0.0.md

 #### Base protocols can now be linked directly to a protocol \[ID_19591\]

 From now on, it is possible to create a base protocol that is not linked to a specific element type but directly to a protocol.
-This means that you will now be able to link protocols with dif­ferent element types to the same base protocol.
+This means that you will now be able to link protocols with different element types to the same base protocol.

 In a Protocol.xml file, when a base protocol contains \<Mediation>\<LinkTo> tags with a *protocol* attribute, the element type in the *basefor* attribute of the \<Protocol> tag will now be disre­garded.